 The day went by and we made a BBQ for dinner.
 We used coal, but the wind blew so strong, that it burnt them immediately, leaving the meat to be dried in an instant, without really being cooked.

 The only good thing that happened during the night was the sky full of stars.
-While I went to the cabin (I decided to take that single bed offer because the car was too tight) I looked up to the sky.
+While I went to the cabin (I decided to take that single bed offer because the car was too tight) I looked up at the sky.
 I saw thousands of stars, that formed something like a curtain.
-I felt better, relived of all that anger that filled me.
+I felt better, relieved of all that anger that filled me.

-The next day, the sun burnt so bad I had to wear shorts and a sport bra.
+The next day, the sunburnt so bad I had to wear shorts and a sports bra.
 I really wanted to go home, but we wait until midday to do so.

 When I got home all I could do was fall asleep in an instant.